ruben-machado/University-Projects/2. Data Warehouse Design and Business Intelligence Dashboarding/README.md

 #### **Note:**

-This project was developed in an academic context as part of the Business Intelligence I & II courses.
+This group project was developed in an academic context as part of the Business Intelligence I & II courses.
 Some of the data used is artificial or modified for educational purposes.
 Therefore, no real conclusions or insights should be drawn regarding Fabridoce’s actual sales, business performance, or market context.
 The objective of this project is to demonstrate the design and implementation of a Data Warehouse, ETL processes, and business intelligence reporting.

 ### 🛠️ **Tools & Technologies**